thrashr888/grunt-sftp-deploy/README.md

 ## Dependencies

-This task is built by taking advantage of the great work of Brian White and his [ssh2](https://github.com/mscdex/ssh2) _node.js_ module.
+This task is built by taking advantage of the great work of Brian White and his [ssh2](https://github.com/mscdex/ssh2) NodeJS module.